 I am an aquatic ecologist and assistant professor of biological sciences interested in fish biodiversity, conservation, and science communication.
 Our current research at Nicholls State University focuses on the ecology of migratory and ancient fishes, and how that research can help us better understand and conserve aquatic ecosystems.
 Additional projects involve conservation of Great Lakes migratory fishes, “Ancient Sport Fish” (e.g. gars and bowfins), and peripheral populations of species.
 We also communicate science through traditional and social media to raise awareness of the value of aquatic ecosystems and freshwater biodiversity.
 Follow our research projects at #GarLab!

-This site provides information on my current and past research in aquatic conservation ecology, sustainable aquaculture, and natural history, primarily focusing on fishes.
-I’ll be updating various sections of this site over the next few months, so please feel free to keep checking back.
+This site provides information on my current and past research in aquatic conservation ecology, sustainable aquaculture, and science communication.
+The views reflected on this site are mine and do not reflect the views of my employer.
 Thank you for visiting!–

 Ph.D., Resource Ecology & Management (Aquatics), University of Michigan, Ann Arbor

 Dissertation title: Life history, growth, and genetic diversity of the spotted gar (Lepisosteus oculatus) from peripheral and core populations [PDF]

 M.S., Aquatic Sciences: Research & Management, University of Michigan, Ann Arbor

 Thesis title: The Influence of physical habitat factors on a near-shore fish community in the lower Muskegon River, Michigan [PDF]

 Thesis title: A survey of the salamanders of genus Ambystoma and macroinvertebrate species in two woodland vernal pools, Hardin County, Ohio